Let's Get Started

 Calculate your household budget.
 How much income does your family require to maintain the household each month for things like food, clothing, shelter, medicine, transportation and insurance?
 Subtract that amount from the monthly “take home” pay and see if there is any disposable monthly income.

 Verify your debt.
 Obtain a credit report from AnnualCreditReport.com.
 This allows you to find any collection actions and obtain account numbers.
-All residents of Ohio are entitled to receive a copy of their own credit report each year from Equifax (my favorite), Experian, and TransUnion.
+All residents of Ohio are entitled to receive a copy of their own credit report each year at Transunion (my favorite), Experian, and Equifax.

 Obtain a certificate of credit counseling.

 Obtain from them a certificate which verifies that you have gone through credit counseling.
 Credit counseling is a requirement in Bankruptcy.
 There is a fee for obtaining this certificate.
 A low cost option is CCAdvising.com use my attorney code BKSPY.

 Contact me for a free, extensive, and confidential consultation to review your individual situation and examine your legal options.
 There is a consultation fee for business cases or complex litigation cases.